 Captain Judy’s Corner: The Need for Speed

 As the Citation approached Kangerlussuaq, Greenland (BGSF), I queried the Air Traffic Controller about their readiness as officiators for my Federation Aeronautique Internationale (FAI), National Aeronautic Association (NAA) World Record Attempt.
-The controller responded with, “Affirmative.”
+The controller responded, “Affirmative.”
 After landing, two airport officials assured the jet was fueled before giving a friendly wave-off as I taxied to the runway hold lines.
 We were cleared direct to Reykjavik.
-In a heavy Danish accent, the final air traffic remarks were, “The Clock is ready for your record-breaker, N178SF!”
+In a heavy Danish accent, the air traffic controller remarked, “The clock is ready for your record-breaker, N178SF!”

 Kangerlussuaq, Greenland to Reykjavik, Iceland was a total of 727 nautical miles.
 I leveled the jet at FL290 (29,000 feet) in clearing skies.
 As planned and reviewed with my crew, I set the cruise power (Vc) for optimum at ninety-five percent instead of maximum speed cruise power at eighty five percent.
 The First Officer carefully monitored the Engine Indication Systems (EIS) for any discrepancies while I monitored flight instruments.
 We were all aware that I was on the clock; I had to beat 2 hours and 30 minutes for a record success.

 “We were all aware that I was on the clock.
 I had to beat 2 hours and 30 minutes for a record success.”

 Once on Reykjavik tower, the controllers welcomed us with reassurance that they were ready as the landing official record keepers.
-Entering the small FBO (office, known as Fixed Base Operator), the tall Danish man greeted me excitedly.
+Entering the small FBO (Fixed Base Operator), the tall Danish man greeted me excitedly.
 He shook my hand in premature congratulations.
 (I say ‘premature’ because the speed would need to be officially acknowledged.)
-Most importantly, he exclaimed in a similar Danish accent with, “Congratulations, Captain Judy Rice, you record-breaker!”
+Most importantly, he exclaimed in a similar Danish accent, “Congratulations, Captain Judy Rice, you record-breaker!”
 It seemed all of the Reykjavik crew were elated at being part of my FAI, NAA record.
-It would be months later before knowing if I were awarded this record.
+It would be months later before knowing if I were officially awarded this record.